snedelkoski/garmin-overlay/README.md

 ## Troubleshooting

-- If no heart rate or cadence data appears, make sure your FIT file includes these metrics.
+- If no heart rate or cadence data appears, you can simply remove these from with the checklist in the UI.
 - If the mini-map doesn't appear, ensure your FIT file contains valid GPS coordinates.
 - For large videos, the export process may take some time.
 - If you encounter memory issues, try using a lower resolution video.